finalbiome/finalbiome-node/docs/rust-setup.md

 ## Troubleshooting Substrate builds

-Sometimes you can't get the Substrate node template to compile out of the box.
+Sometimes you can't get the Substrate node to compile out of the box.
 Here are some tips to help you work through that.

 ### Rust configuration check